swiftlang/swift-evolution/proposals/NNNN-improved-optional-opaque-and-any.md

 Likewise, implicitly unwrapped optionals receive the same treatment wherever they are already supported.
 This proposal would make `any P!` equivalent to `(any P)!`.

-Protocol compositions are also supported if they are wrapped by parentheses.
-For example, `any (P & Q)?` would become equivalent to `(any P & Q)?`.
-The latter is what must be written today (and would continue to be valid).
+Protocol compositions are also supported if the composition itself is wrapped in parentheses.
+Today, a developer must write `(any P & Q)?`.
+That would continue to be valid, but for consistency with the single constraint case, `any (P & Q)?` would also become valid.
+The same composition without parentheses, `any P & Q?`, would continue to be an error (see [Potentially confusing optional compositions](#potentially-confusing-optional-compositions) below).

 ## Detailed design